-Thus, you need to analyze and understand social psychology before sending out the email for collecting feedback.
-If you send out the survey invitation to a large number of people then the possibility is that very few people will reply as 90 of email audiences will think that at least someone apart from them will take the survey.
+Thus, you need to analyze and understand social psychology before sending out the email to collect feedback.
+If you send out the survey invitation to a large number of people, then the possibility is that very few people will reply, as 90 of email audiences will think that at least someone apart from them will take the survey.

-After addressing them by their names you can tell them how lucky they are to work for such a prestigious company or mention the name of their city and let them know the weather today is in their city, it will motivate them more to take the feedback survey.
+After addressing them by their names, you can tell them how lucky they are to work for such a prestigious company or mention the name of their city and let them know the weather today in their city; it will motivate them more to take the feedback survey.

 Convey how much their opinion matters

-Therefore, whenever you are sending out email feedback it is important to tell them or include in the email body the reason behind asking their feedback and how you plan to utilize it for their further satisfaction.
+Therefore, whenever you are sending out email feedback, it is essential to tell them or include in the email body the reason behind asking for their input and how you plan to utilize it for their further satisfaction.

-Getting feedback from your employees, customers, or stakeholders about your products or services is a straightforward way of getting valuable insights necessary to improve and grow your business.
+Getting email feedback from your employees, customers, or stakeholders about your products or services is a straightforward way of gaining valuable insights necessary to improve and grow your business.